52North/WPS/README.md

 ## Integration Testing

-The WPS comes with a variety of integration tests which are performed using Jetty.
+The WPS comes with a variety of integration tests that are performed using Jetty.
-In order to execute integration tests in a maven build, activate the dedicated profile through `mvn clean install -Pwith-geotools,integration-test`.
+To execute integration tests in a maven build, activate the dedicated profile through `mvn clean install -Pwith-geotools,integration-test`.

 ## Contributing